ietf-wg-ccwg/draft-ietf-ccwg-ratelimited-increase/draft-ietf-ccwg-ratelimited-increase.md

 ### Assessment

-Linux implements a limit to cwnd growth in accordance with Rate-Limited Increase;
+Linux currently implements a limit to cwnd growth in accordance with Rate-Limited Increase;
 in Slow Start, this limit follows the rule's upper limit, while in Congestion Avoidance, it is more conservative than Rate-Limited Increase.
 The specification and the ns-2 and (older) ns-3 implementations are in conflict with Rate-Limited Increase.